 De Gaulle moves his headquarters to Algeria on 30 May 1943.
 The Comité Français de la Libération Nationale (French Committee of National Liberation - FCNL) is established with de Gaulle and Henri Giraud as co-presidents.
 By July de Gaulle has edged out Giraud and effectively taken sole-control of the FCNL.

-1944 - On 26 May, de Gaulle announces that the FCNL will now be known as the Gouvernement Provisoire de la République Français (Provisional Government of the French Republic).
+1944 - On 26 May de Gaulle announces that the FCNL will henceforth be known as the Gouvernement Provisoire de la République Français (Provisional Government of the French Republic).

 The Provisional Government immediately sets about introducing reforms, such as extending the vote to women and establishing a social welfare system.